Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 ### 3. Validation VCF

-I use vg tools for working with genome variation graphs for validate VCF obtained from GFA. https://github.com/vgteam/vg In the line 346 ot the script, there is a **break**, uncommenting this, I chose as reference one path and I obtained [sampleOutputpath1.vcf](/result/sampleOutputpath1.vcf) for validation.
+I use vg tools for working with genome variation graphs for validate VCF obtained from GFA. https://github.com/vgteam/vg.

+In the line 346 of the script, there is a **break**, uncommenting this, I chose as reference one path and I obtained [sampleOutputpath1.vcf](/result/sampleOutputpath1.vcf) for validation.

 From this I obtained the same graph that I use from start.